Shaheen Akhtar

+Biography

-She was born in Comilla and studied economics at Dhaka University.
+She was born in Cumilla and studied economics at University of Dhaka.
 She next studied and worked at film-making in India, returning to Bangladesh in 1991.
 She used to write short stories when she was younger.

-Her first novel was Palabar Path Nei (No Escape Route), a story that explored the life of two single women in Dhaka,.
+Her first novel was Palabar Path Nei (No Escape Route), a story that explored the life of two single women in Dhaka.
 Shaheen’s second novel Talaash won the Prothom Alo Best Book of the Year Award for 2004.
 For this novel She also won the 3rd Asian Literary Award-2020, a major prize in South Korea, Talaash (Eng: The Search, trans.
 Ella Dutta), translated into Korean by Seung Hee Jeon.
 Talaash (The Search) is about birangana (literally heroic women) of Bangladesh - women who were raped during the liberation war in 1971.

 Her short stories have been published in Words without Border and other prestigious literary magazines.
 Shaheen’s works have been translated into English, German, and Korean.